Ylenia1211/Bioft/README.md

 3. **Install SBT**

-If you haven’t installed SBT, you can do so by following instructions at the https://www.scala-sbt.org/download/
+If you haven’t installed SBT version sbt-1.9.2, you can do so by following instructions at the https://www.scala-sbt.org/download/

 4. **Clone the repository**